-In 1992, after the Georgian-Ossetian civil war of 1991-1992, a cease-fire was reached through the Sochi Accords.
+In 1992 a cease-fire was reached through the Sochi Accords that ended the Georgian-Ossetian civil war of 1991-1992 .
 This also established the Joint Control Commission (JCC) and the Joined Peacekeeping Force (JPKF).
 It was the start of post-Soviet Russian military presence in South Ossetia.
 The JPKF was commanded by the Russians, and was composed of 1.320 troops: Russian Federation (500), Georgia (320), and North/South Ossetia (500).
 In the period prior to the 2008 war the JCC and JPKF degraded in its functioning and ceased to exist after the war.

-The August 2008 Russian-Georgian war ended with the six-point agreement between Russia and Georgia was signed in August 2008 to end the war after mediation by French President Nicolas Sarkozy on behalf of the EU.
+The August 2008 Russian-Georgian war ended with the six-point agreement upon mediation by French President Nicolas Sarkozy on behalf of the EU.
 This stipulated, among other things, “Russian armed forces to withdraw to the positions held before hostilities began in South Ossetia”, the source of dispute between Russia and Georgia (and most of the international community) since then.

 Capital Tskhinvali and Java in central South Ossetia are the main Russian military locations with multiple sites including military camps, residential compounds, large exercise areas, and storage facilities.

-The main base of Russia’s Armed forces in South Ossetia is the 4th Military Base on the western outskirts of capital Tskhinvali.
+The main base of Russia’s Armed forces in South Ossetia is the 4th Military Base in the western outskirts of Tskhinvali.
 This vast complex opened in February 2009, together with residential housing north from the base.
-In 2011 expansion took place on a free plot north from the base compound, and various minor expansion within the existing perimeters of the base.
+In 2011 expansion took place on a free plot north from the base compound, and various minor expansions within the existing perimeters of the base.

-Java (or Dzau in Russian and Ossetian references) is the main town of the Java / Dzau district in central South Ossetia on an important junction of roads.
-It is also on the route from the Roki tunnel on the Russian border, the sole access road from Russia.
+Java (or Dzau in Russian and Ossetian references) is the main town of the Java / Dzau district in central South Ossetia near an important junction of roads.
+It is located along the route from the Roki tunnel at the Russian border, the sole access road to and from Russia.
 The town is outside of the 15 km conflict zone as determined by the JCC, and was under control of the South Ossetians by the time the 2008 war broke out.

-Russia secretly rebuilt the supposedly disbanded Ugardanta military base here since 2006 outside of the JCC mandate and international monitors.
+Russia secretly rebuilt the supposedly disbanded Ugardanta military base here since 2006, outside of the JCC mandate.
 The area was not under international monitoring and the construction went unnoticed.
 The base played an important strategic role in Russia’s invasion in 2008.
 Java maintained its importance for strategic deployment of Russian troops and equipment after the war; the military infrastructure rapidly developed into the second largest in South Ossetia.
 The complex is part of the 4th Military Base that has its main site and command line in Tskhinvali.